-If you join the Shared Lives scheme, you can choose to:
+If you join the Shared Lives scheme, you can:

-- live with a family for a short term fixed period
+- stay with a family for a short period of time

-- stay with a family on a regular basis for one or more days each week
+- stay with a family on a regular basis for a day or more each week

-- move in with a family long term
+- live with a family on a long term basis

 Benefits of choosing Shared Lives